cameron-erdogan/DAPMAN/README.md

 Most people don’t get to have a doorman to watch over their apartment and stuff.
 Dapman is a digital doorman that only opens what it’s guarding when you correctly “dap” him up.

 ## Why did you do this?
 Dapman spawned from wanting to find a non-gaming application for my Leap Motion.
-Even though Leap Motion has experienced a rebirth due to Oculus VR, it seemed like the product come and gone without many attempts to do something weird with it.
+Even though Leap Motion has experienced a rebirth due to Oculus VR, it seemed like the product came and went without many attempts to do something weird with it.

 ## How does it work?
 The project has two main parts: